sfadschm/OriginC-Spectral-Analysis/README.md

 ## Licence
 This project is published unter the `MIT License`.

-For more information, please refer to the `LICENCE` file.
+For more information, please refer to the `LICENSE` file.